National Resident Matching Program: Couples

 Couples' rank order lists are processed simultaneously by the matching algorithm, which complicates the problem.
 In some cases there exists no stable solution (with stable defined the way it is in the simple case).
 In fact, the problem of determining whether there is a stable solution and finding it if it exists has been proven NP-complete.
 Also, while there is no randomization in the NRMP algorithm—so it will always return the same output when given exactly the same input—different outcomes can be produced by changing trivial features of the data such as the order in which applicants and programs are processed.
 However, in initial testing of the algorithm over 5 years of residency match data and a variety of different initial conditions, the current NRMP algorithm always terminated quickly on a stable solution.
 Testing also showed that "none of [the trivial] sequencing decisions had a large or systematic effect on the matching produced"—the maximum number of applicants ever observed to be affected in a single run was 12 out of 22,938.

 In general once the programs' rank order lists have been set, there is no way for an applicant to match into a better position by deciding to match as part of a couple.
 For example, if a very strong applicant and a very weak applicant match as a couple, there is no mechanism in the algorithm that allows the stronger applicant to somehow improve the desirability of the weaker applicant.
-(Of course, if the programs know prior to processing the matching algorithm that the stronger and weaker applicant are participating in the Match as a couple, they are free to change their lists accordingly, which could affect the final outcome.)
+(Of course, if the programs know prior to processing the matching algorithm that the stronger and weaker applicant are participating in the Match as a couple, they are free to change their lists accordingly, which could affect the outcome.)